 - from May 17th, two households of up to six people can meet inside.
 So from this date you could go on holiday with another household.

 - from June 21st anyone you choose.
 By this time all legal limits on social contact within the UK should be lifted.
 Not only will you be able to holiday with family and friends.
 You’ll also be able to have a party before jetting off!

 You just need to meet the entry requirements of your chosen destination and fill out any mandatory paperwork if you choose to holiday outside of the UK.
 We have gathered some of the most important info on ‘green list’ destinations on our at-a-glance guide.

 With a Free Spirit policy, whether you’re jetting off somewhere exotic or going on a UK staycation, we’ll cover you and everyone in your party.
 Whatever their age or medical condition.
-Free Spirit is one of the rare group of specialist provides that provides cover for the vast majority of medical conditions.
-We can even travellers who are waiting on further treatment or investigation for some diagnosed conditions.
+Free Spirit is one of a rare group of specialist providers that provides cover for the vast majority of medical conditions.
+We can even cover travellers who are waiting on further treatment or investigation for some diagnosed conditions.
 Give us a call if this applies to you and we will do all we can to help.

 COVID Travel Rules

 If you go on holiday with a burning desire to explore the local area you can still do so – as long as you follow the rules and guidelines in your destination.

 If you can, aim to travel by foot or bicycle when venturing around the UK or within a foreign city.